 To create or edit viewer presets, see Tools > Assets > Viewer Presets.

 Select the Image Set and you can preview it.
-To examine your Image Set in the selected Viewer, tap the thumbnail icons.
+To examine your Image Set in the selected Viewer, select the thumbnail icons.
 You can choose different viewers from the Viewers menu, available from the left rail drop-down list.

 Publishing an Image Set activates the URL and Embed string.
 In addition, you must publish any custom viewer preset that you have created.
 Out-of-the box viewer presets are already published.